The First Requirement of Parenthood?

 A few years later, the incident came up in conversation:

-I did remember, and I was sad about it.
+I did remember and was sad about it.
 I said,

 “I’m so sorry honey.
 Would you like that hug NOW?”